-Apprehensions by citizenship - The share of aliens apprehended by USBP from Mexico, El Salvador, Guatemala, Honduras, and all other countries.
+Apprehensions by Citizenship - The share of aliens apprehended by USBP from Mexico, El Salvador, Guatemala, Honduras, and all other countries.

-Apprehensions by potential humanitarian equities - The share of aliens apprehended by USBP who are unaccompanied children, are apprehended as part of a family unit, and/or who make successful credible or reasonable fear claims.
+Apprehensions by Potential Humanitarian Equities - The share of aliens apprehended by USBP who are unaccompanied children, are apprehended as part of a family unit, are Cuban migrants during the "wet-foot dryfoot" era, and/or who make successful credible or reasonable fear claims.